VrishtiGupta11/JSassignment/README.md

 Hi There,
 This is Vrishti Gupta.
-Java Script Assignment given by Lets upgrade.
+Here I will be posting my Java Script Assignment given by Lets upgrade.